Characteristic cycles and the microlocal geometry of the Gauss map, I: Abstract

 \section{Abstract}

-We study Tannaka groups attached to holonomic $\scrD$-modules on abelian varieties.
-The Fourier-Mukai transform leads to an interpretation in terms of principal bundles which implies that the arising groups are almost connected, while microlocal constructions relate multiplicative subgroups to Gauss maps of characteristic cycles.
-This provides a link between monodromy and Weyl groups that gives a uniform approach to all known examples, and it explains the occurance of minuscule representations.
-We illustrate our results with a new Torelli theorem for subvarieties and with a Tannakian obstruction for a subvariety to be a sum of small-dimensional varieties.
-In an appendix we sketch similar constructions for twistor modules which may be useful for examples that are not of geometric origin.
+We propose two new approaches to the Tannakian Galois groups of holonomic $\scrD$-modules on abelian varieties.
+The first is an interpretation in terms of principal bundles given by the Fourier-Mukai transform, which shows that they are almost connected.
+The second constructs a microlocalization functor relating characteristic cycles to Weyl group orbits of weights.
+This explains the ubiquity of minuscule representations, and we illustrate it with a Torelli theorem and with a bound for decompositions of a given subvariety as a sum of subvarieties.
+The appendix sketches a twistor variant that may be useful for $\scrD$-modules not coming from Hodge theory.